dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

       }
   },

-  …
+  // more presets here

 }
 ```

-The key for the object matches the CSS class in the `<figure>` markup.
-So for an image.
-So for an image with the CSS class `gallery-3x2` I now have small/medium/large dimensions that I can feed into the PhotoSwipe code.
+The key for the object matches the `data-size` attribute in the wrapper link around the image markup.
+So for an image with a `data-size` link attribute `gallery-3x2` I now have small/medium/large dimensions that I can feed into the PhotoSwipe code.

 ### Parsing DOM Elements for PhotoSwipe